Lissy93/dashy/README.md

     tags: [ movies, videos, music ]
 ```

 To search the web directly through Dashy, just press enter after typing your query.
 Options for web search are set under `appConfig.webSearch`.
-There is built in support for [10+ search engines](./docs/searching.md#setting-search-engine), or [use your own custom provider](./docs/searching.md#using-custom-search-engine) or self-hosted instance.
-With the web search, you can also define your own bangs, to redirect results to any given app, website or search engine, when the query is preceded with a certain character sequence (usually beginning in `/`, `!` or `:`).
+There is built-in support for [10+ search engines](./docs/searching.md#setting-search-engine), or [use your own custom provider](./docs/searching.md#using-custom-search-engine) or self-hosted instance.
+With the web search, you can also define your bangs to redirect results to any given app, website, or search engine, when the query is preceded with a certain character sequence (usually beginning in `/`, `!` or `:`).

 ```yaml
 webSearch: